quux00/fslocate/README.md

 ### build

-After you have the fslocate database set up, next install the Go PostgreSQL driver:
+After you have the fslocate database set up, install the Go PostgreSQL driver:

     go get github.com/bmizerany/pq